crobertsbmw/RobertsAB/README.md

         ...
         exp = Experiment.objects.get(name='landingColor')
         exp.achieveGoal(request, response)
-        return HttpResponse('Congratulations, you are signed up for lolcat!')
+        return HttpResponse('Congratulations, you are signed up for hourly spam in your inbox!')

 Calling this method will check to make sure our user hasn't already achieved this goal, and then increment our conversions count.

 When you are done.
 Open up your landingPage then clear the cookies and do it again, then do it a third time.
-You should see your different templates being loaded and see Test.hits being incremented in the admin.
+You should see your different templates being loaded and see `Test.hits` being incremented in the admin panel.

 This works to AB test your system.
 You will have to open up your admin panel to see the results of the test and draw your own conclusions.